inasafe/inasafe-doc/docs/source/developer-docs/postprocessors.rst

                             }

-As last step you have to update or add the *parameters* variable to the impact functions that you want to use the new postprocessor.
+As last step you have to update or add the *parameters* variable to the impact functions that you want to use in the new postprocessor.
 This will need to include a dictionary of the available postprocessors as shown below.

 ::